Skip to main content

 • express oneself in appropriate technical legal language and communicate effectively in oral and written form while being able to make proper use of different sources.

-The course also prepares for the optional English-language course European Union Financial and Insurance Markets Regulation, which is recommended to broaden the knowledge of the subject and to prepare for studying abroad with a specialisation in capital market law.
+As part of the degree programme, it prepares you for the optional English language course European Union Financial and Insurance Markets Regulation, which is recommended to broaden your knowledge of the subject and to prepare you for study abroad with specialisation in capital market law.

 PREREQUISITES